ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The "encrypted_key" MUST be the base64url encoded encapsulated key as defined in Section 5.1.1 of {{RFC9180}}.
 - The "iv", "tag" and "aad" members MUST NOT be present.
 - The "ciphertext" MUST be the base64url encoded ciphertext as defined in Section 5.2 of {{RFC9180}}.
 - The HPKE Setup info parameter MAY be used, and its values are not constrained by this specification.
-By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}, i.e., the concatenation of AlgorithmID, PartyUInfo, PartyVInfo, SuppPubInfo, and SuppPrivInfo.
-It does not include Z or keydatalen.
+By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}, i.e., the concatenation of AlgorithmID, PartyUInfo, and PartyVInfo.
+It does not include Z, keydatalen, SuppPubInfo, or SuppPrivInfo.
+AlgorithmID is structured as defined in Section 4.6.2 of {{RFC7518}} and the Data feild in AlgorithmID will be set to set to the octets of the ASCII representation of the "enc" Header Parameter value.

 ## Compact Example